 The results were almost identical.

-While neither Koh nor water could fully remove the crust around my stove lights (gross!), they both partly removed the crust, and fully removed any other spills or grease stains on the metal stove top.
+Although neither Koh nor water could fully remove the crust around my stove lights (gross!), they both partly removed the crust, and fully removed any other spills or grease stains on the metal stove top.

 Next, Koh's universal cleaning solution battled it out against water on my shower screen.